-We’re working hard to increase pet-friendly rental housing, because we believe everyone should have access to the joy of pets – and, in turn, that pets help communities grow stronger.
+We’re working hard to increase pet-inclusive rental housing, because we believe everyone should have access to the joy of pets – and, in turn, that pets help communities grow stronger.

 History & Background